Skip to main content

 Buzara

-Shellfish cooked in white wine, garlic, parsley, and olive oil - the quintessential Adriatic preparation.
-Made with mussels, shrimp, or mixed seafood.
-Simple ingredients allow the fresh seafood to shine.
+Shellfish cooked in white wine, garlic, parsley, and olive oil, the classic Adriatic way.
+You'll find it made with mussels, shrimp, or a mix.
+The point is to keep things simple and let the seafood do the work.

 Njeguški Steak